At Alert Level 2, you can go to work and school, but should follow public health measures and consider others around

 At Alert Level 2 the risk of COVID-19 being present in the community is higher.

 - legally must wear a face covering on public transport and aircraft

 - are encouraged to wear face coverings in situations where physical distancing is not possible, like in shops.

 You can travel, but make sure you do it in a safe way.

-You should not travel if you have symptoms of COVID-19, are awaiting a test or if you need to self-isolate.
+You should not travel if you have cold, flu or COVID-19 symptoms, are awaiting a test or if you need to self-isolate.

 Travel between regions